Yusuf-M-Mirza/Project-2/README.md

 - According to [DHR Global](https://www.staffingindustry.com/news/global-daily-news/82-of-workers-globally-experiencing-burnout-survey-says?utm_source=chatgpt.com) and [Randstad](https://www.randstad.co.uk/market-insights/employee-engagement/state-workplace-wellbeing-across-globe/?utm_source=chatgpt.com), figures on Burnout rates globally are 82% and 63% respectively.

 - If we count only Medium and High reported rates, as well as factor across all 3 working arrangements, Thasos has a company average of 76.5%.
-This proves **Burnout at Thasos is the typical industry-standard** and is not an exclusive issue. **_Accept the null hypothesis_**.
+This proves **Burnout at Thasos is the typical industry-standard** and is not an exclusive issue. **_Fail to reject the null hypothesis_**.

 - Burnout can also be caused by the working arrangement itself.
 GoRemotely.net [states](https://goremotely.net/blog/remote-working-statistics?utm_source=chatgpt.com) that **84% of remote workers work from home**, and a [study](https://assets.eurofound.europa.eu/f/279033/f163d67b7f/ef1658en.pdf?utm_source=chatgpt.com) conducted by Eurofound explained how working from home erodes work-home boundaries, leaving employees unable to properly compartmentalise.